-Operates 'in the moment' without deliberate thought of how to complete the task.

-complete the task.

-Fails to identify road blocks

-that delay or prevent task

-accomplishment.

-Does not develop a plan of action

-when coordinating tasks across

-teams and groups.

-Reassigns tasks to different teams

-without evaluating the effect on

-existing workload priorities.
+Strength Indicators Need Indicators Breaks down work into process steps or tasks.
+Accurately scopes out the length, sequence, and difficulty of tasks to achieve desired outcomes.
+Sets goals and clear objectives that are specific, measurable, and time bound.
+Facilitates subordinate and team task accomplishment without over-specification and Operates 'in the moment' without deliberate thought of how to complete the task.
+Fails to identify road blocks that delay or prevent task accomplishment.
+Does not develop a plan of action when coordinating tasks across teams and groups.
+Reassigns tasks to different teams without evaluating the effect on micromanagement. existing workload priorities.
+Underlyi ng Causes Functions as a part of the reactionary be proactive. environment, and does not seek to Does not hold a clear sense of desire ed outcomes.
+Procrastinates and manages time ine ffectively.